 - I. Harbor Porpoise and Harbor Seals: - 1.
 Complete a Level A Stranding Form. - 2.
 Mark the carcass with colored grease stick as instructed. - 3.
 Take photographs.
 Record when film given to lead observer. - 4.
 Take a skin sample (about the size of the tip of your thumb) and place in vial with DMSO or EtOH. - 5.
 Submit sample, completed Level A Stranding Form, and Biological Sample Chain of Custody Form to lead observer, as per standard operating procedure. - II.
 All Other Cetaceans and Pinnipeds: - 1.
 Partially complete Level A Stranding Form as instructed. - 2.
 Take photographs. - 3.
 Contact lead observer immediately via radio to notify him/her of stranded carcass.
+Lead will contact Yakutat Stranding network personnel (Bill Lucey and Eileen Henniger).
 At this point the stranding network will take the lead in all further action regarding this animal.
-Immediate notification is critical to avoid the next tide re-floating and removing animal or depredation by eagles and bears. - 4.
+Immediate notification is critical to avoid the next tide refloating and removing animal or depredation by eagles and bears. - 4.
 Mark the carcass with colored grease stick as instructed.